 To fix the Clash of Clans update “your device is not compatible with this version” error message, try clearing the Google Play Store cache, and then data.
 Next, restart the Google Play Store and accept the update again.

 This should erase everything, and get rid of any corrupt files that seem to be causing this problem.
-Supercell claims this will fix the error, and we’re hearing from multiple users that this indeed works.
-Now go back and download the update, and enjoy the game.
+Supercell claims this will fix the error.
+Multiple comments suggest it worked.
+Now go back and download the update.

-However, if this doesn’t work another option is to uninstall Clash of Clans and re-install it, or wait for more details from Supecell.
+However, if this doesn’t solve the problem another option is to uninstall Clash of Clans and re-install it.
 Yes, that sounds scary, and no one wants to lose their entire village by uninstalling the game.
 You won’t.
 Obviously proceed at your own risk and use caution.

 This is a big problem.
 Supercell states that clearing the Google Play Store cache is your only option, and it should solve any issues.
 They’re currently looking into other options, and will offer up additional information if available.